top of page

 Arrival and intake

 You’ll complete a brief intake that reviews your recent treatment history, current medications, emergency contacts, and, bearing in mind that recovery residences are not medical facilities, a very basic health and safety screen.
-Expect to sign a residency agreement outlining house rules, fees, length of stay expectations, and your rights and responsibilities.
+Expect to sign a residency agreement outlining house rules, fees, length of stay rationale, and your rights and responsibilities.
+At Right Path we offer to extend our coaching services after you leave us.
 Expect a safe, substance‑free environment, shared responsibilities, and a community of peers who support your recovery.
 You’ll have house guidelines, regular check‑ins, and opportunities for personal growth, employment, and connection.
+Most of all, you have a place to grow where positive traits are the encouraged norm.

 Rules, accountability, and safety

-Clear rules (no substances, no in-house guests, curfews, phone, friends and family visiting boundaries) are enforced consistently to protect everyone’s recovery, sober house-CT style.
-Random or scheduled drug testing is common; consequences for 'violations' focus on safety and community integrity, with graduated responses rather than immediate expulsion whenever clinically appropriate.
-The latest research uses connection with other house members and coaches to encourage following the house rules.
+Clear rules (no substances, no in-house guests, curfews) are enforced consistently to protect everyone’s recovery, sober house-CT style.
+Random or scheduled drug testing is common; consequence for 'violations' focus on safety and community integrity and immediate expulsion with clinically appropriate direction.
+Right Path adds wrap around 12-step meeting requirements and personalized clinicals).
+The latest research uses connection with other house members, therapists, and coaches to encourage following the house rules and so we add opportunities (in-house meetings, shared dinners, peer-generated activities) for building these connections.

 Support and supervision